okcoders/curriculum/Module-5/Day-01/README.md

   - delete
   - urls for backend vs. frontend
 - databases
+  - persist our data
+  - allow for updating, inserting, finding, and deleting information
 - postman
+  - allows us to test talking with servers, does more than just GET requests
 - a bare minimum node server, and hitting it with browser/postman